 “If something happened to my car, I could at least walk or Uber to the hospital and not call off,” she says.

-Fitzgerald always packs her passport, electronic copies of licenses and certifications, and things such as pens, comfortable shoes, lock for her locker at the job and phone chargers.
+Fitzgerald always packs her passport, electronic copies of nursing licenses and certifications, and things such as pens, comfortable shoes, a lock for her locker at the job, and phone chargers.

 For her dog that travels with her, she packs treats, a comfy bed, and vaccination records.